DiegoEscorcia12/ADSO-2900177/técnico/marzo/08-sesión-02-03/manual.md

 Subscript	<sub> </sub>	Ninguno	This is a <sub>subscript</sub> text	Se trata de un texto de subíndice Superscript	<sup> </sup>	Ninguno	This is a <sup>superscript</sup> text	Se trata de un texto de superíndice

+# Entrecomillado de texto
+Puede entrecomillar texto con >.

+Text that is not a quote

+> Text that is a quote